almugabo/openalex_qa/coverage/inconsistencies_in_venue_data.md

-# Addressing Inconsistencies in OpenAlex venue data
+# Detecting and Addressing inconsistencies in OpenAlex venue data

 *A contribution to the assessment and improvement of data quality in OpenAlex*